githubEdit

 SOC (Security Operations Center)

 SOC (Security Operations Center) analysts and engineers are essentially the operational arm of the blue team.
-An enterprise's SOC unit primary role involves monitoring, detecting, analyzing, and responding to security incidents.
-This includes such activities as handling alerts from SIEM (Security Information and Event Management), EDR (Endpoint Detection & Response), firewalls, etc.; performing threat hunting (proactively searching for undetected threats), and working closely with Incident Response (IR) teams when breaches occur.
+An enterprise's SOC unit's primary role involves monitoring, detecting, analyzing, and responding to security incidents.
+This includes such activities as handling alerts from SIEM (Security Information and Event Management), EDR (Endpoint Detection & Response), and firewalls; performing threat hunting (proactively searching for undetected threats); and working closely with Incident Response (IR) teams when breaches occur.

-SOC member activities focus on operational security, which involves handling alerts, triaging threats, and performing initial analysis.
+The SOC is the 24/7 monitoring and initial response unit within the Blue Team.
+SOC activities focus on operational security, which involves handling alerts, triaging threats, and performing initial analysis.
 Key SOC tools are SIEM, EDR/XDR, threat intelligence feeds, and automation.
 Typical outputs of SOC activities include alerts, tickets, and initial containment actions.

 A SOC is often the first line of defense, working 24/7 to identify and mitigate threats in real time.
 However, whether they are in-house employees or contracted depends on the organization's structure.